Smile-SA/odoo_addons/README.md

 * **0.8.dev** (unreleased)
   * Update intermediate-level totals on cell value change
+  * Add a `precision` parameter to force float rounding of JS computation
   * Fix initialization of matrix in tabs
   * Rename `date_range_navigation` parameter to `navigation`